 1675 Lower Water Street • (902) 424-7490

 Come and explore Nova Scotia's proud and colourful days of sail and steam at the Maritime Museum of the Atlantic.
-Kids will love the Theodore Tugboat display and parents can marvel at the authentic Titanic artifacts.
+Marvel at the authentic Titanic artifacts.
 The museum is conveniently located on the Halifax waterfront below the hotel.More Info